 Also, December is quite a way off, so you have plenty of time to assess the situation, and I'm sure the conditions in Japan and Tokyo will have been remedied significantly quite quickly.

 You can check for disruption to JR-east services at this website:

 and it presently shows the Shinkansen from Tokyo to Nagano is operating normally.

 Go, enjoy the experience and the amazing snow.
 Phil over 9 years ago

 It is 100% safe to come to tokyo and other areas of japan outside of the fukushima powerplant area.
 There is even some doubt that the power cuts will occur.
 But by december everything will be more or less like usual.

-I'd say more but phil has already said it. almost 7 years ago
+I'd say more but phil has already said it. over 9 years ago

 I totally agree with the others.
 My wife and I went to Tokyo and places around it in April and even then things were fine.
 Check out 'TimeOut Tokyo' on Twitter.
 They're right on the pulse with good info (I don't work for them).